albertfshu/Bingeworthy/journals/yoo_kim.md

 tested how to connect the search bar in the nav to reflect the search bar in the home.jsx page

 ## DAY 14 - 7.20.23
+reviewed how to do infinite loops for movie and tv show galleries

+## DAY 15 - 7.21.23
+DAY OFF

+## DAY 16 - 7.24.23
+first adaptation of the movie gallery loop as well as front end for search bar issues in nav for home page troubleshooting

+## DAY 17 - 7.25.23
+home page beautification , front end for tvshow portion on home page worked on

+## DAY 18 - 7.26.23
+alphabetized drop down for language fixed search button in nav actually got the infinite loops working on the shows and movies fixed the scrolling buttons on the galleries to function properly